rust-stuco/lectures/week6/slides.md

 * A library crate has no `main` function, and does not compile to an executable
     * Defines functionality intended to be shared with multiple projects
 * There is also a special crate called the _crate root_
-    * _The Rust compiler looks at this first, and it makes up the root module of the crate (more on modules later)_
+    * _The Rust compiler looks at this first, and it makes up the root module of the crate (more on modules later!)_

 ---